-You are responsible for reveiwing all of the information contained in this presentation and will be held accountable.
+You are responsible for reviewing all of the information contained in this presentation and will be held accountable.

 Step 3: Online Defensive Driving Presentation and Quiz

-Read the instructions below on how to access the defensive driving presentation and quiz.
-Must get a passing score of 80 percent*.
+Read the instructions below on how to access the Driver Safety Fundamentals and quiz.
+You must complete and get a passing score of 80 percent*.